vib-tcp/nextflow-workshop/README.md

 **Exercise 2.6**

-In the folder `modules/` find the script `star.nf` which contains two processes: `star_index` and `star_alignment`.
-Complete the script `RNAseq.nf` so it includes these processes and hence the pipeline is extended with an indexing and alignment step.
+In the folder `modules/` find the script `summarize/main.nf` which contains a templated process.
+Complete the script `modules.nf` so that it includes this process and hence the pipeline is extended with a summarizing step.
 The parameters used in the modules are already defined for you.
+Here are some requirements to correctly use the module:

+1. You are not allowed to change the files in `modules/summarize/`, adjust your pipeline to make sure the input is correct.
+2. Make sure the `SUMMARIZE` process runs once per country.
+You will need to split up the output from `SPLIT_BY_COUNTRY`, take a look at the [Operators documentation](https://www.nextflow.io/docs/latest/reference/operator.html) to find a suitable operator.
+3. Make sure the input channel has the right structure for the module, remember what operator you should use here?
+4. View the output of the `SUMMARIZE` process.

 <div class="admonition admonition-info">
 <p class="admonition-title">Note</p>

-STAR is a tool that aligns the sequenced reads in a FASTQ file to a reference genome.
-This determines where on the genome the read is located so you can create a 'map' of how the genome of the sequenced organism looks like.

-STAR index is a tool that creates a reference index from the reference genome so that STAR can do the alignment more easily.
+A templated process is a process where the script code is located in a separate file.
+This is useful when the script is long or when you want to keep the process code cleaner.
+A script template is always located in the `templates/` directory in which is located in the same directory as the process script.
+For this process, the template is called `templates/summarize.py`.
+Take a look at the script, do you see anything weird in there?
+Can you explain this?

 </div>